edgelesssys/constellation/docs/docs/overview/clouds.md

 The [CVMs Generally Available in GCP](https://cloud.google.com/compute/confidential-vm/docs/create-confidential-vm-instance) are based on AMD SEV but don't have SNP features enabled.
 CVMs with SEV-SNP enabled are currently in [public preview](https://cloud.google.com/blog/products/identity-security/rsa-snp-vm-more-confidential).
 Regarding (3), with their SEV-SNP offering Google provides direct access to remote-attestation statements.
-However, regarding (5), attestation is partially based on the [Shielded VM vTPM](https://cloud.google.com/compute/shielded-vm/docs/shielded-vm#vtpm) for [measured boot](../architecture/attestation.md#measured-boot), which is a vTPM managed by Google's hypervisor.
+However, regarding (5), attestation is in parts based on the [Shielded VM vTPM](https://cloud.google.com/compute/shielded-vm/docs/shielded-vm#vtpm) for [measured boot](../architecture/attestation.md#measured-boot), which is a vTPM managed by Google's hypervisor.
 Hence, the hypervisor is currently part of Constellation's TCB.
 Regarding (4), the CVMs still include closed-source firmware.